 The Three Sisters – A tribute to the First Nations Communities in Ontario, is located just east of Dundas and Sheridan on the north side and depicts the teachings of The Three Sisters story.

 This is the name given to three agricultural crops: maize, climbing beans, and squash, which were grown together, using an agricultural technique called companion planting.
-The Iroquois (among other indigenous people), showed settlers how to plant in order to subsist on the land.
+The Haudenosaunee (Iroquois), among other indigenous people, showed settlers how to plant them in order to subsist on the land.

 - Title: Three Sisters – Tribute to the First Nations Communities in Ontario

 ABOUT THE ARTISTS

 Paula Tikay is a Chilean artist of Mapuche descent based in Valparaiso, Chile.
 From an early age she was artistically influenced by her mother, an artist and midwife.
 Her time spent in the bohemian Barrio Yungay in Santiago, Chile and her growing involvement in activism led her to see the city streets as sites of expression.
 Her work often depicts large-scale portraits of indigenous women and girls, surrounded by elements of the natural world.
 She frequently collaborates on murals with the artist Aner, with whom she has created work across Latin America.

 This artwork is proudly hosted by Archive Tattoo Studio, 1528 Dundas St West.